 So, I’m linking to Blick for those brushes to cut out the middle-person.
 It’s where I bought mine and I have no complaints.

 Artis Opus is an up and coming line of brushes aimed at miniature painters.

 The big thing with Artis Opus is that you’re buying a set of brushes with every size you need.
 They are Kolinsky Sable brushes, so the quality is there.

 I do know a few miniature painters who have tried these brushes out and really enjoyed them.
 These are great painters I trust, so going with Artis Opus is a good choice if you’re in the market for higher end brushes.

 Oh, you can buy individual brushes from them as well and the price is comparable to Raphael 8404 and Winsor & Newton Series 7.
 These are a bit pricier than the Winsor & Newton Series 7, so buying the set seems the best deal since you get a discount.

 They do have a video if you’d like a bit more info too.

-This is another line of brushes I haven’t used.
+This is another line of miniature paint brushes I haven’t used.
 However, someone I know does and he really likes them.

 You can find some Kolinsky Sable brushes from size 8 down from Scharff.
 The best prices I’ve found for these are straight from Scharff themselves or Secret Weapon Miniatures.